How to Write an Informative Essay

 - Explain cause and effect.

 It’s not always about just creating an informative text by yourself.
-There are times when writing an informational essay requires to study and analyze someone’s informative texts and ideas.
-Even if there are many informative essay tips all over the internet I would like to introduce you this three simple rules on how to write an informative essay:
+There are times when writing an informational essay requires studying and analyze someone’s informative texts and ideas.
+Even if there are many tips all over the Internet I would like to introduce you this three simple rules on how to write an informative essay:

 - Working with an entire text will only waste your time.
 Select the most informative piece and work with it.